 Hold this contraction for 10 -15 secs then release.
 Practice this at least once a day to help spread out any imbalances caused by running and other activities e.g sitting at work/driving etc.

 Strong glutes can reduce low back pain will which will help tighten up your hips in general as well as increase energy efficiency by reducing energy losses through the inefficient running form (see point 3)…strength exercises for glutes can be found in this video.

 This is a more detailed article but most common issues include overstriding ( taking steps too long), leading with your chest, and not using the core correctly amongst other smaller corrections which ultimately result in an unbalanced body.

 In my opinion, you should start off by working on improving your posture as this will have the biggest impact and helps remove stress from the lower back.
 Second, target weak areas like hamstrings/quads or strengthening of glutes to help balance everything out while also correcting inefficient running form.

-If you are still experiencing lower back pain, it might be good to schedule a consult with a physical therapist.
+If you are still experiencing lower back pain, it might be good to schedule a consult with a physical therapist as physical therapy would help.
 They are the experts in muscular-skelotol.

 Hi, Jeremy Here,